Possible stations

 - Donβt be afraid to ask about abuse

-- Assess risk to patient and their children
+- Assess risk to patient and others around them (e.g. their children)

 - Donβt assume the patient wants to leave their partner immediately, just offer advice and support